bbatsov/batsov.com/_posts/2022-01-03-my-writing-process.md

 I think that my iterative writing process is partially a reflection of my messy thoughts.
 One of the reasons why I love to write is that through writing I manage to apply some structure to my chaotic thoughts and eventually crystallize them.
-In many ways writing is like teaching - if you can't explain something in simple terms than you don't really understand it.
+In many ways writing is like teaching - if you can't explain something in simple terms then you don't really understand it.

 Time for a short summary.
 Writing helps me reduce raw thoughts and ideas to something clear and useful.
 My writing process is somewhat messy and incremental and my articles are never truly done.
 I wonder if my writing process would have been different if I weren't a programmer.
 I guess I can never know that.